How to Appeal a Long-Term Disability Denial

 Long-Term Disability Appeal Dos and Don’ts

 When appealing a long-term disability denial, there are some things you can do that will help you win your claim and other things you should avoid doing.
-Here are some basic dos and don'ts:
+The following chart contains some basic dos and don’ts for your LTD appeal.

-• Don't stop seeing your doctor.
-Keep getting the medical treatment or therapy prescribed for your condition.
-Stopping treatment could be enough to sink your LTD claim.
+Don’t stop seeing your doctor.
+Keep getting the treatment or therapy prescribed for your health condition.

-• Do consider getting the opinion of a vocational expert (VE).
-A vocational expert can explain the connection between your medical condition and your inability to work.
+Do consider getting the opinion of a vocational expert.
+A vocational expert can help explain the connection between your medical condition and your inability to work.

-• Don't ignore deadlines.
-If you don't submit your appeal paperwork on time, you're giving the insurance company the excuse to deny your LTD appeal.
+Don’t ignore deadlines.
+If you don’t submit your appeal paperwork on time, you’re giving the insurance company an excuse to deny your LTD appeal.

-Evidence limitations under ERISA.
-If you file a lawsuit against the insurance company in federal court, under ERISA, the judge can only consider the evidence that was in your claim file for the administrative appeals.
-So, it's critical that you "stack the administrative record" with as much favorable evidence as you can while the record is open.
+Remember that your medical records need to be as strong as possible in order to succeed in your LTD appeal.
+This is particularly important if you need to file a lawsuit against the insurance company in federal court, since under ERISA the judge can’t review any evidence that wasn’t in your claim file for the administrative appeals.
+That means you’ll want to get as much favorable evidence as you can while the record is open.

 • radiology and diagnostic imaging reports